Bears Ears National Monument: Features

 The monument is named Bears Ears for a pair of buttes that rise to elevations over 8900 ft and 9000 ft, which is more than 2000 ft above Utah state routes 95 and 261.

 The monument includes the area around the Bears Ears formation and adjacent land to the southeast along the Comb Ridge formation, as well as Indian Creek Canyon to the northeast.
 The monument also includes the Valley of the Gods to the south, the western part of the Manti-La Sal National Forest's Monticello unit, and the Dark Canyon Wilderness to the north and west.

 Capped by Wingate Sandstone, the buttes and surroundings have long been held as sacred or significant by a number of the region's Native American tribes.
 Ancestral Puebloan cliff dwellings dated to more than 3,500 years ago have been discovered in the region, just some of the estimated 100,000 archaeological sites protected within the monument.
 The Comb Ridge monocline traverses the eastern portion of the monument's Shash Jáa unit.

 The vast majority of the land within the national monument is federal land, though the State of Utah owns about 109,100 acres within the original monument's boundaries, while 12,600 acres are privately owned.
 These state-owned and privately owned lands are not part of the national monument, and will not be unless they are acquired in voluntary sales to the federal government.
 The designation of the monument does not affect the rights of landowners in or adjacent to the monument's boundaries to access or use their property.

 Management

+The monument is co-managed by the BLM and the USFS (the Monticello Unit of the Manti-La Sal National Forest), along with a coalition of five local Native American tribes—Navajo, Hopi, Ute Mountain Ute, Ute Indian Tribe of the Uintah and Ouray Reservation, and the Pueblo of Zuni—all of which have ancestral ties to the region.
+The establishment of a co-management program between the US Government and Tribal governments represents a monumental shift in government-tribe relations.
+The cooperation between tribes, tribal leaders and their governments, and the BLM/USFS with tribal governments represents a shift towards more authentic community consent-based land management.
+There are few other examples of co-management programs and Bears Ears has the potential to serve as a model for expanding this type of management.
+This program was made possible in large part by Indigenous activists advocating for their right to be involved in the decision-making process surrounding their ancestral lands.
+The Women of Bears Ears is one example of this advocacy.
+The Bears Ears Inter-Tribal coalition is made up from one member of each of the five tribes.
+The coalition worked on a land management plan for the monument that is representative of each of the tribes interests.
+Each leader took the plan back to their respective tribal governments to get approval for the plan to move forward.